Owen-Oertell/rlcm/README.md

 ```

 ## Summary of Hyperparameters
 Below is a summary of the hyperparameters that can be used to train.
-Each task has its on hyperparameters.
+Each task has its own hyperparameters.
 The default ones are given in `lcm_rl_pytorch/configs` and can be overwritten by passing them as arguments to the `main.py` script.
 - `model`.
 The model that we are using to train.
 To use without modification it must use the LCM pipeline.
 This code uses `SimianLuo/LCM_Dreamshaper_v7`.
 - `lr`.
 The learning rate for the policy gradient updates.
 - `sample_batch_size_per_gpu`.
 The number of samples that are being collected per forward pass of the model.